Høyanger Municipality: Transportation

 There are good connections with Oslo and Bergen by bus, as well as air and fast boat services.
-The nearest airport is in Førde, about 50 km away.
+The nearest airport is just outside the town of Førde, about 50 km away.
 The village of Lavik is an important junction for traffic to and from Bergen as it is a ferry port that is part of the European route E39 highway.
-Høyanger is reached from the neighboring municipality of Balestrand to the east by the Høyangertunnelen which is 7.5 km in length.
+Høyanger is reached from the neighboring Sogndal Municipality to the east by the Høyangertunnelen which is 7.5 km in length.
 It is part of the Norwegian County Road 55.
 It is one of the longest tunnels in Europe.
 Good ferry services across the Sognefjorden link the northern and southern sides of the municipality.

 Attractions

 In 1986, in Høyanger, Norsk Hydro Aluminium/Høyanger Metallverk opened a museum designed to show what water power has meant both locally and to Norway as a whole.
 Visitors will get to learn about how the aluminium industry has grown and prospered in the area thanks to the vast energy produced by water.

 Near Vadheim is an 18th-century stone bridge called the Ytredal Bridge.
 It is a popular tourist attraction.